 - Spain: Spanish National Research Council (CSIC); Tecnalia

-- Admission requirements: Hold a Bachelor degree in Engineering or Environmental Sciences with advanced knowledge in Chemistry (minimum 3 years of study / 180 ECTS), or a Bachelors degree in Chemistry, Physical-Chemistry, Materials (or Matter) Sciences.
+- Admission requirements: Hold a Bachelor's degree in Engineering or Environmental Sciences with advanced knowledge in Chemistry (minimum 3 years of study / 180 ECTS), or a Bachelors's degree in Chemistry, Physical-Chemistry, Materials (or Matter) Sciences.

 - Program duration: 2 years (120 ECTS).

-- Language requirements: This Master program is taught entirely in English.
+- Language requirements: This Master's program is taught entirely in English.
 Students must possess a good level (level B2 according to CEFR) of English.

 - Level: Master of Science in Chemistry (specialization in Advanced Materials Innovative Recycling).

-- University of Bordeaux grants, based on merit (750€ per month, per student during their M2 and 750€ travel bonus for non-EU students)
+- University of Bordeaux grants for three students based on M1 results (750€ per month, during their M2 and 750€ travel bonus for non-EU students).

-- Note: incentives are proposed to industries who offer high-quality internships (Master thesis).
+- Note: incentives are proposed to industries that offer high-quality internships (Master thesis).
 This represents fellowships of at least 500€ per month, per student.